The 411 on Denison Admission Interviews

 The most important thing to know is that this isn’t a test.
 We aren’t going to ask you questions that require preparation.
 We have your transcripts to see how well you do in school.
 In that sense, you do not need to prepare specific information.
 What we do recommend is coming ready to interview us as well.
 This is meant to be a two-way conversation, and we hope that you learn as much about Denison as we learn about you.
 Think of some questions you would like to hear the answers to, especially questions that can’t be answered by browsing our website.

 For virtual interviews, you may need to do a bit of preparation.
-We recommend testing the interview link, making sure you have a good stable wifi connection, test your camera and microphone (we want to see and hear you!), and set yourself up in a space where you won’t be interrupted for about 30 minutes.
-And if you are outside of the Eastern Time Zone, make sure that you are doing the time zone conversion correctly; our interview times are listed in the Eastern Time Zone.
+We recommend testing the interview link, camera, and microphone (we want to see and hear you!), making sure you have a good stable wifi connection, and setting yourself up in a space where you won’t be interrupted for about 30 minutes.

 We begin interviewing students as early as the spring of their junior year, and interviews must be completed by our Regular Decision deadline of January 15 of a student’s senior year.
 Don’t wait until the last minute to sign up – if you plan to apply to Denison, we recommend sitting for an interview early in the process.